-At the heart of the Ostinato series there is an entirely new process that we've been developing for quite some time now.
-From the recording stage, the entire approach is different from our regular phrase instruments in that we recorded separate intervals for various rhythm building blocks.
-After careful editing we combine these intervals through an intelligent script that builds them into chords in 5 different voicings and up to 4 inversions (the fourth only for 7th chords).
+If you're familiar with the sister Ostinato libraries and our approach to ostinato recording then you'll feel right at home with Ostinato Noir.
+The entire approach is different from our regular phrase instruments in that we recorded separate intervals for various rhythmic building blocks.
+After careful editing we combine these intervals through an intelligent script that builds them into chords in 5 different voicings and 4 inversions.
+The new inversion arpeggio controls create inversion patterns at the press of a key... a fast and easy way to build interesting sequences.